 This piece of content will help you master basic skills on how to select multiple files on Mac across different applications.
 If you thirst for multiple-file selecting tricks, we’ve pieced together proven solutions for improved efficiency and productivity.
+If you want to select multiple duplicate files to delete, we will also tell you how to do it in the following passage.
 Whether you want to highlight mass files clumped together or sets of contiguous files, it’s simple and easy.

 To multi-select neighboring files or folders in Finder:

 Drag’ allows you to highlight batch items in a trice.

 Shift + Clickto highlight batches of contiguous items in Finder.
 Select the foremost item; latch onto the

 All contents in the region between the two will be highlighted.
 However, this technique will not work for Finder’s icon view which gives you leverage to organize icons in the free room as they lack specific classification.
 You may want to highlight in the List view and make a switch to Icon view safe in the knowledge that your files will remain highlighted.